sh41664/Second-Assignment-BreakingNews/README.md

 8. Write a comprehensive report detailing the tasks you have completed and any challenges you encountered. **Your report should be written in Markdown format.** Write your report in the provided Report.md file located in the repository, which serves as a simple template for structuring your report.
 9. Commit your changes and push them to your GitHub repository.
 10. Submit a pull request from your develop branch to your main branch.
 Your mentor will review the pull request, score your assignment and merge it upon approval.
-## Evaluation 📃
+## Evaluation Criteria ⚖

-Your submission will be evaluated based on the following criteria:
+Your submission will be assessed based on:

-- Your code should pass all the tests provided in the test directory.
+1. **Functionality**:
-- Error-free compilation and execution of your code.
+   - Error-free compilation and execution.
-- Accurate retrieval and presentation of **News** data through the methods written.
+   - Accurate retrieval and display of **News** data.

+2. **Code Quality**:
-- Clear code structure, readability, thorough commenting, and adherence to clean code principles.
+   - Clear structure, readability, and proper commenting.
+   - Adherence to clean code principles.

+3. **Proficiency**:
+   - You must fully understand and explain your code.
+   - **Use of AI is prohibited**.
+If AI-generated code is submitted, you must be able to explain it in detail.
+Failure to do so will result in no marks.

+Ensure your work is original and reflects your understanding.
+Unexplained or unjustified code will not be credited.

 ## Bonus Tasks ✒️
 For additional challenges and learning opportunities, consider the following bonus objectives: